History of the Regiment

 Shortly after the war, the 3rd Battalion was disbanded and the 2nd Battalion was placed in suspended animation.
 In the second half of the last century the 1st Battalion served in Great Britain, Northern Ireland, Palestine, Egypt, Germany, Aden, Cyprus and Belize, as well as forming part of the task force that fought in the Falklands campaign in 1982.
 The Battle Honour for which is now borne on the colours.

 Exercises have been conducted all around the world, including in the USA, Canada, Greece, Belize, Norway, Kenya, Morocco, Gibraltar, Macedonia, Poland and France.

-In the last ten years the 1st Battalion has deployed on Operations on two tours of Bosnia and tours of Northern Ireland, Iraq, Kosovo and is currently deployed on a second tour of Afghanistan.
+In the last ten years the 1st Battalion has deployed on Operations on two tours of Bosnia and tours of Northern Ireland, Iraq, Kosovo and the last operational tour was in Afghanistan over the summer in 2012